Compare Electricity Prices: The savvy guide to save £££

 1. Unit Rate: the price of electricity

-What’s a kilowatt-hour?Electricity units are measured in kilowatt-hours (kWh) - that’s one kilowatt of electricity being used over an hour.
+What’s a kilowatt-hour?Electricity units are measured in kilowatt-hours, usually abbreviated to kWh - that’s one kilowatt of electricity being used over an hour.
 You can often find how much energy an electrical household appliance uses in watts on its packaging.

 2. Standing Charge: a residential delivery fee